DNS-Hackathon-2023/.github/profile/README.md

 > DNS Hackathon 2023 - Connect to port 53!
 >
-> During May 20-21 (weekend before [#RIPE86](https://ripe86.ripe.net/)), 42+ hackers gathered from all corners of the world to work on DNS with the challenges about; Sustainability, Security (& Privacy) and Sovereignty.
+> During May 20-21 (the weekend before [#RIPE86](https://ripe86.ripe.net/)), 42+ hackers gathered from all corners of the world to work on DNS with the challenges of; Sustainability, Security (& Privacy) and Sovereignty.
 Thank you all!
 >
 > The hackathon was hosted by [DNS-OARC](https://www.dns-oarc.net/), [Netnod](https://www.netnod.se/) and [RIPE NCC](https://www.ripe.net/) with the grateful support from our sponsors [SIDN](https://www.sidn.nl/), [NLnet Labs](https://nlnetlabs.nl/), [ISC](https://www.isc.org/), [Gcore](https://gcore.com/) and [ICANN](https://www.icann.org/).
 >